 When new witnesses are admissible.
 Added by: XI.1900.70.
+424. No new witnesses may be produced before the superior court, except -

-party requesting the production of the new witnesses had no knowledge of them, or could not, with the means provided by law, have produced them before the inferior court;

-(b) when the evidence shall have been tendered before the inferior court, and such court shall have wrongly rejected it.
+- (a) when it is proved by oath or other evidence that the party requesting the production of the new witnesses had no knowledge of them, or could not, with the means provided by law, have produced them before the inferior court; - (b) when the evidence shall have been tendered before the inferior court, and such court shall have wrongly rejected it.